Field Types and Properties

 Number

 Number fields store numerical values.
 Both decimals and whole numbers are supported.
-Which numerical format is accepted is determined by the Number Properties selected for the Number field.
+The Number Properties selected for the Number field determines which numerical format is accepted.

 Maximum Length

 The Maximum Length field allows the Form Designer to set the maximum number of numbers allowed in the field.
-If the Maximum length property is not defined, the default length is 6 numbers.
-To designate a Maximum Length for the field, simply enter a value in the maximum length property.
+If the Maximum length property is not defined, the default length is six numbers.
+To designate a Maximum Length for the field, enter a value in the maximum length property.

 Decimal Places